harvardartmuseums/api-docs/README.md

 ## Responses and data format

-All data comes out in [JSON](http://json.org) format.
+All data is in [JSON](http://json.org) format.
 Here is a typical response:

 ```json
 {